 All scams are, by definition, immoral and illegal.
-Even so, it’s hard to come up with one as immoral and illegal as a funeral or cemetery scam.
+Even so, it’s hard to come up with any as immoral and illegal as funeral and cemetery scams.

-One common way to pad the bill is by padding the coffin.
+One common way operators of funeral and cemetery scams pad the bill is by padding the coffin.
 Literally.
-One common trick used by a funeral director seeking to take advantage of the family comes when they choose a coffin.
+One common trick used by a dishonest funeral director is to withhold information from the grieving survivors when they choose a coffin.
 Instead of showing the family a plain pine box first, they will see a series of expensive coffins made of quality hardwoods.
-Inside, they will be padded with silk (rather than cotton), and they may also feature a gasket that’s supposed to prevent water from seeping in (but it will anyway).
+Inside, they are lined with silk (rather than cotton), and they may also feature a gasket that’s supposed to prevent water from seeping in (but it will anyway).

-They certainly look more impressive than plain pine boxes, and relatives planning an open coffin at a viewing or wake will be enticed to choose one of them before they even think of asking if a cheaper model is available.
+Sure, they certainly look more impressive than plain pine boxes.
+Therefore, relatives planning an open coffin at a viewing or wake will be enticed to choose one of them before they even think of asking if a cheaper model is available.
 But that may not be the end of it.
 There are cases when the expensive coffin is switched with a cheaper version before the body is placed in the hearse and driven to the cemetery for burial.
-Since the casket may be covered by that time with a flag, wreaths, flowers, or some sort of ritual object, the switcheroo might not be easily noticed before it is lowered into the grave.
+Since the casket may be covered by that time with a flag, wreaths, flowers, or some sort of ritual object, the switcheroo may be impossible to spot before it is lowered into the grave.

 Do not agree to bury a loved one in a cemetery that is chosen by a funeral director unless and until you inspect it in advance.
 Is the price of the grave reasonable?
 Are the cemetery grounds well maintained?
-Does it offer perpetual care?
-Are security procedures sufficient to prevent trespassing after the gates are closed?
+Does the price include perpetual care?
+Are security procedures sufficient to prevent trespassing after hours?
 Have there been any reported cases of desecration?
 Seek out the advice and experiences of other families online.